vakata/jstree/README.md

 ### Populating a tree using HTML

 Now we are all set to create a tree, inline HTML is the easiest option (suitable for menus).
-All you need to do is select a node (using a jQuery selector) and invoke the `.jstree()` function to let jstree know you want to render a tree inside the selected node.
+All you need to do is select a node (using a jQuery selector) and invoke the `.jstree()` function to let jstree know you want to render a tree inside the selected node. `$.jstree.create(element)` can be used too.

 ```html
 <div id="container">